-Japanese P2 study shows potential of combined vaccine and steroid drug in castration resistant PCaMarch 15th, 2013 in Cancer /
+Japanese P2 study shows potential of combined vaccine and steroid drug in castration resistant PCaMarch 15, 2013 in Medicine & Health / Cancer

 Multi-peptide vaccination therapy combined with the low-dose steroid drug dexamethasone shows promise in treating chemotherapy-naive castration resistant prostate cancer (CRPC) patients.